hyperledger/indy-node/docs/transactions.md

 - `did` (base58-encoded string):

     Target DID we set an attribute for as base58-encoded string for 16 or 32 bit DID value.
-    It differs from `submitterDid` metadata field, where `submitterDid` is the DID of the submitter.
+    It differs from `from` metadata field, where `from` is the DID of the submitter.

-    *Example*: `submitterDid` is a DID of a Trust Anchor setting an attribute for a DID, and `did` is the DID we set an attribute for.
+    *Example*: `from` is a DID of a Trust Anchor setting an attribute for a DID, and `did` is the DID we set an attribute for.

 - `raw` (sha256 hash string; mutually exclusive with `hash` and `enc`):